kurtosis-tech/kardinal-playground/postgres-demo/README.md

    - Go back to the dashboard
    - Notice the changes in the environment:
      - A dev version is now deployed in the same namespace
-     - Dev traffic is routed to the dev version
      - Dev traffic is routed to the dev version, with a database sidecar protecting the data layer
      - Prod still works independently in the same namespace - go to the prod version and click, it goes to the prod version and speaks to the DB directly
      - The isolated database writes are managed through Neon's branching feature, which is seamlessly integrated with Kardinal via the sidecar